-The ICAV was registered in Ireland, registration number C422393, pursuant to the Irish Collective Asset-management Vehicles Act 2015 (the "ICAV Act") on 23 January 2020 and authorised by the Central Bank of Ireland (the "Central Bank") on 31 July 2020 as an Undertaking for Collective Investment in Transferable Securities ("UCITS") pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (S.I.
+The ICAV was registered in Ireland, registration number C422393, pursuant to the Irish Collective Assetmanagement Vehicles Act 2015 (the "ICAV Act") on 23 January 2020 and authorised by the Central Bank of Ireland (the "Central Bank") on 31 July 2020 as an Undertaking for Collective Investment in Transferable Securities ("UCITS") pursuant to the European Communities (Undertakings for Collective Investment in Transferable Securities) Regulations 2011 (S.I.
 No 352 of 2011), as amended and the Central Bank (Supervision and Enforcement) Act 2013 (Section 48(1)) (Undertakings for Collective Investment in Transferable Securities) Regulations 2019, as amended (collectively the "Central Bank UCITS Regulations").
 The sole object of the ICAV is the collective investment in either or both of (i) transferable securities; and (ii) other liquid financial assets referred to in Regulation 68 of the Central Bank UCITS Regulations of capital raised from the public and operating on the principle of risk spreading.

 The ICAV is organised in the form of an umbrella fund with segregated liability between sub-funds.
 Each sub-fund has a distinct portfolio of investments in accordance with the investment objective and policies as set out in the relevant supplement of each sub-fund.
-At 31 December 2022, the ICAV has two sub-funds, the Fund and CIFC Long/Short Credit Fund (the "L/S Credit Fund") (together the "Sub-Funds").
+At 31 December 2023, the ICAV has three sub-funds, the Fund, CIFC Long/Short Credit Fund (the "L/S Credit Fund") and CIFC Multi-Strategy Credit Fund (together the "Sub-Funds"), which commenced operations on 22 June 2022, 10 August 2020 and 15 November 2023 respectively.
 Separate financial statements have been prepared for each of the Sub-Funds.
 These financial statements relate only to the Fund.
 The annual report and audited financial statements of the Fund are available upon request and free of charge from the ICAV.

 On 2 September 2020, considering the economic benefits to the investors, the directors of the ICAV (the "Directors") resolved to implement a merger of the CIFC Global Floating Rate Credit Fund, a sub-fund of DMS UCITS Platform ICAV with CIFC Asset Management LLC also as its investment manager, (the "DMS Fund") into the Fund (the "Merger").
 The Merger became effective on 22 June 2022.
-The Merger fell within the scope of part (c) of the definition of "Merger" in Regulation 3(1) of the UCITS Regulations and so was of a type which involved the assets of the DMS Fund being transferred to the Fund and the shareholders of the DMS Fund becoming shareholders (each a "Shareholder" and collectively the "Shareholders") of the Fund.
+The Merger fell within the scope of part (c) of the definition of "Merger" in Regulation 3(1) of the Central Bank UCITS Regulations and so was of a type which involved the assets of the DMS Fund being transferred to the Fund and the shareholders of the DMS Fund becoming shareholders (each a "Shareholder" and collectively the "Shareholders") of the Fund.